stephenlf/rs-aoc-learn/book_text/src/day_7/filesystem.md

 ```

 All of this is totally optional and only tangentially related to the puzzle, so I won't bore you too much with the details.
 In essence, we first define `Display` for `File`, which is just the file name and size, separated by a space.
 We then define `Display` for `Folder`, which prints its name, the recursively prints its child folders, and finally prints its files.
 Check out the implementation in the source code for this book.

-## Parsing our input
-We now have all the pieces we need to parse today's input.
-Let's write some code in our main file that can parse input strings as `filesystem` api commands.